How Best to answer "Have you worked on XYZ domain?"

 Identify people with domain knowledge

 This is another great way to learn a new domain.
 Try to be in friendly terms with them.
 They would know a lot of tips and tricks and they also may have information resources which could be invaluable for you.
-I remember when I was working as a Consultant for Change management, I developed a good friendship with a senior colleague of mine in my organisation who had tremendous knowledge in change management consulting.
+I remember when I was working as a Consultant for Change management, I developed a good friendship with a senior colleague of mine in my organization who had tremendous knowledge in change management consulting.
 I got books and materials from him which was a great help for me in my project.